Maine Background Check

 Federal Laws on Employment Background Checks

-The Federal Trade Commission enforces the Fair Credit Reporting Act, which is an act of the federal government that regulates hiring practices and the way background information is used throughout the U.S. The law was passed to safeguard the fairness, accuracy and confidentiality of consumer information, and regulates the way it is collected and used by employers.
+The Federal Trade Commission enforces the Fair Credit Reporting Act, which is an act of the federal government that regulates hiring practices and how background information is used throughout the U.S. The law was passed to safeguard the fairness, accuracy, and confidentiality of consumer information and regulate how it is collected and used by employers.

 Employers must obtain the approval of applicants before they run background checks for pre-employment.
 The FCRA also regulates what employers have to do when they decide to deny hiring candidates based on information found during background checks.

-If you choose to partner in partnership with The Koleman Group LLC, you can rest assured that we are in compliance with The FCRA and will help you to be in compliance throughout the process of hiring.
+If you choose to partner in partnership with The Koleman Group LLC, you can rest assured that we are in compliance with The FCRA and will help you comply with the hiring process.

-The U.S. Equal Employment Opportunity Commission enforces Title VII of the Civil Rights Act of 1964, as well as various other anti-discrimination legislations of the federal government.
-According to those laws, the employer have to independently assess the any criminal history information that is disclosed in the candidate's background check report as it pertains to the position being offered.
+The U.S. Equal Employment Opportunity Commission enforces Title VII of the Civil Rights Act of 1964 and various other anti-discrimination legislation of the federal government.
+According to those laws, the employer has to independently assess any criminal history information disclosed in the candidate's background check report as it pertains to the position being offered.